 Taking these first thing in the morning or before going to the gym is your best option.

 This is another one of those hidden secrets that she has mentioned a few times on social media.
 She also has a dedicated blog post that covers this topic in a lot of detail; it’s well worth reading.

-One of the key benefits is that it can reduce chronic inflammation which can cause a lot of problems like constant joint pain and disruptions in your digestive system.
+One of the key benefits is that it can reduce chronic inflammation which can cause a lot of problems like constant joint pain (you can find our list of joint pain supplements here) and disruptions in your digestive system.

 For anyone that is dependent on anti-inflammatory drugs, this is a very good supplement to consider.
 Taking one of these per day can prevent a lot of common issues and provide natural pain relief.

 The problem with a lot of probiotics that you see advertised on TV is that they simply don’t contain enough bacteria to trigger a large enough cultivation in your gut.